vygr-1/anduril2/README02.md

 .
 .
 .

-## Create README02.md
+Create README02.md

-2025-02-19

-README02.md.
+---

+README02.md

-This is a secondary README file, contains info on the mods of this specific branch. now it's empty though, kinda a placeholder, I'm still learning/playing with this Git, GitHub, GitHub Desktop thingy ...
+This is a secondary README file, contains info on the mods of this specific branch, a2-105.
+There's some chaos, I'm still learning/playing with this Git, GitHub, GitHub Desktop, puppygit thingy ...

 .
 .
 .

-2025-02-16
+Edit README02.md
+---

+2025-02-19

 OK, let's get it going...
-This specific branch is anduril2 with many mods.
+This specific branch is anduril2 with some mods.
+a2-105, not as heavy-mods as the a2-325?

+Heavy It may be, but has the same file structure as the OG [ToyKeeper Anduril2](https://github.com/ToyKeeper/anduril)

 .
 .